jweigend/concepts-of-programming-languages/docs/exercises/Exercise9.md

 - What is the purpose of the attribute "votedFor" in a Raft cluster?
 - Describe how data is written to the log.
 When gets the data visible?

-## Exercise 9.3 - Implement Raft in Go (or your preferred language)
+## Exercise 9.3 - Implement Raft in Go (optional in your preferred language)
 Implement Raft with the following additional requirements:
 - A Raft cluster should be local testable with a single unit test
 - A Raft cluster should be remote testable in multiple, distributed processes